Albertzue/learning_notes/aws/DOP-C02/mock_answer.md

 B !
 D
 B
 ADE !
-ACE
+ACE   SCP is not used for IAM
 B !
-B
+A   no need to add new account because the organization B
 D
 B
 B !
+A  managed policy can not be removed
 D
 B
-B
+B  A   B is 1 hour period which will cause downtime
 AD !
 D
 A
 C
 B
 D
 B !
+A
 BCE !
 CEF ! activation?
 D
 A
 BE
 DEF !
+ADE no need to assume a role for efs
 B
 B
 A